NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 • Intimidating witnesses.

-The federal government has come in, surveilled the gangs, and within a short period, they will try to arrest everyone in the gang simultaneously and bring them to justice.
+The federal government has come in and surveilled the gangs, and within a short period, they will try to arrest everyone in the gang simultaneously and bring them to justice.
 But, then, take them out of the community and try to put them in federal prison many times for the rest of their lives, depending on the type of activity they're involved in.

 I'm seeing this RICO violation being used because they come in, arrest all gang members, charge them with RICO violations, and charge them with guns.